 Visiting Regional Humanities Faculty Program

-The Hall Center for the Humanities at the University of Kansas is accepting applications for a third round
+The Hall Center for the Humanities at the University of Kansas is accepting applications for a fourth round

 of the Visiting Regional Humanities Faculty program.
 This program is open to faculty who hold full-time